HeckerBruvs/Skool-Haxs/README.md

 # Skool-Haxs
-Some nice bypassing tools to make school laptops more fun
+Some nice bypassing tools to make school laptops more fun.

 # NOT ALL HACKS WILL WORK ON ALL DEVICES!